astridx/meinblog/content/posts/joomla/27joomla-hilfe.en.md

 ![Joomla Help link in the list view](/images/j4x27x1.png)

-> For impatient people: Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t22...t23)[^github.com/astridx/boilerplate/compare/t22...t23] and incorporate these changes into your development version.
+> For impatient people: Look at the changed programme code in the [Diff View](https://github.com/astridx/boilerplate/compare/t22...t23)[^github.com/astridx/boilerplate/compare/t22...t23] and copy these changes into your development version.

 ## Step by step